aleixfalgueras/falgueras/README.md

 Development framework for Python projects involving GCP, Pandas, and Spark.

-The main goal is to accelerate development of data-driven projects by providing a common framework for developers with different backgrounds: software engineers, big data engineers and data scientists.
+The main goal is to accelerate development of data-driven projects by offering a unified framework for developers with different backgrounds, from software and data engineers to data scientists.

 ## Installation